 Datasource.
 This is the source of truth, the origin of the data.
 Review Learn about Datasources if you haven’t done it yet.

 First of all, you need to enter in edition mode, for doing so, click on the Edit button in the right top navigation bar.

 Click on the :gear_settings: to open the configuration menu, or click on the Config button.

 Name your gadget.

 Select a datasource, default for the current instance, or any other (see Add and Manage Datasources

 Now, depending on the gadget datasource, you’ll see different configuration options.
 Some of the require you to indicate a project, a board, a sprint, a queue, a time period…

 The last option before clicking on Save, is common to all gadgets “Use this setting to configure empty compatible gadgets”.
 If you enable this toggle, all the gadgets with a compatible configuration will be configured equally, so you spend less time doing it

 In the edition mode, remember, click on the Edit button in the right top navigation bar, you’ll see new controls in the middle of the top navigation bar:

-Access the set of gadgets available for each of the provided integrations (see Dashboard Integrations: Datasources for a complete list of available integrations), select the one you want to add to the current dashboard.
+Access the set of gadgets available for each of the provided integrations (see Dashboard Integrations: Supported Products for a complete list of available integrations), select the one you want to add to the current dashboard.